WordPress Forms to Google Sheets Without Code

 TL;DR

 If you've searched for "WordPress forms to Google Sheets", you've probably found Stack Overflow answers involving custom PHP functions, REST API endpoints, and Google API credentials with OAuth 2.0.
-That's the developer approach - and it works, if you're a developer.
+That's the developer approach.
+It works - if you're a developer.
+If you're not, those answers read like a foreign language.

 What You Need